MarquezProject/marquez/docs/quickstart.md

 In this example, we'll be using sample dataset, job, and run metadata for a hypothetical _Food Delivery_ website.
 The sample metadata consists of hourly and daily ETL jobs that query tables in a `postgres` database used for reporting and analytics.

-A fresh running instance of Marquez has no lineage metadata.
-To write the sample metadata to Marquez that will be used and referenced in the next section, open a new terminal tab and from the base of the Marquez repository, run:
+To start Marquez with sample metadata that will be used and referenced in the next section, open a new terminal tab and from the base of the Marquez repository, run:

 ```
 $ ./docker/up.sh --seed